Step 3. Select Failback Destination

 If you leave automatic proxy selection, Veeam Backup & Replication will check available backup proxies before processing each VM from the VM list.
 If more than one backup proxy is available, Veeam Backup & Replication analyzes transport modes that the backup proxies can use, the current workload on the backup proxies to select the most appropriate resource for VM processing.

-- [For failback to the original VMs] If you want to fasten failback, and the original VMs had problems at the guest OS level, select the Quick rollback check box.
+- [For VMware vSphere prior to version 7.0; for failback to the original VMs] If you want to fasten failback, and the source VMs had problems at the guest OS level, select the Quick rollback check box.
 For more information on quick rollback, its requirements and limitations, see Quick Rollback.

 Restoring Storage Policies

-If the replicated VM was associated with the storage policy, in the failback to original location scenario, Veeam Backup & Replication will associate the restored VM with this storage policy.
+If the replicated VM was associated with the storage policy, in the failback to source location scenario, Veeam Backup & Replication will associate the restored VM with this storage policy.

 When you click Next, Veeam Backup & Replication will check storage policies in the virtual environment and compare this information with the information about the replica storage policy.
 If the original storage policy has been changed or deleted, Veeam Backup & Replication will display a warning.
 You can select one of the following options:

-- Current — the restored VM will be associated with the profile with which the original VM in the production environment is currently associated.
+- Current — the restored VM will be associated with the profile with which the source VM in the production environment is currently associated.

 - Default — the restored VM will be associated with the profile that is set as default for the target datastore.

-- Stored — the restored VM will be associated with the profile that was assigned to the original VM at the moment of replication.
+- Stored — the restored VM will be associated with the profile that was assigned to the source VM at the moment of replication.

 For more information, see Storage Policy Restore.